sheikhdiallo/COM304_FOUNDATION_1/sessions/session3/docs/gertboard-wiringpi-intro.md

 ### Simplified Gertboard setup

 We will use the same Gertboard setup for all of our experiments.
-THis set up wires three push buttons as inputs to the Pi and 9 Red LEDs as outputs.
+This set up wires three push buttons as inputs to the Pi and 9 Red LEDs as outputs.

 To connect the Gertboard to the Pi use the ribbon connector as shown below.